 Beit Sitti is about the local women we employ

-On top of this, we also have our mum, Sherin.
-She’s the big boss.
-Mum ran a preschool when we were little.
+On top of this, we also have our mom, Sherin.
+She’s the big boss and ran a preschool when we were little.
 She renovated my grandmother’s house and helped us start the project.
-She also runs a restaurant, Najla’s Kitchen, downstairs, specialising in authentic home cooking.
+She also runs a restaurant, Najla’s Kitchen, downstairs, specializing in authentic home cooking.
 As entrepreneurs, she’s our constant inspiration.